The Gatehouse Logo

 Accessing this service

-Current guests (users) of the Gatehouse services can be referred to this service by contacting Kat on katrina@oxfordgatehouse.org or send us a message using the contact form below.
+Current guests (users) of the Gatehouse services can be referred to this service by contacting our Counsellors on counselling@oxfordgatehouse.org or send us a message using the contact form below.

 Send a message